spaceman35/spaceman35/README.md

 ### Hi there 👋
 I'm Sean Kelly, currently a major in the US Space Force.

-I love learning, new experiences, building things, and solving problems.
+I love learning, building things, and solving problems.

 I'm currently assigned to Seoul, South Korea as an [Olmsted Scholar](https://olmstedfoundation.org).
 If you'd like to follow along on my adventures in Korea, subscribe to my Olmsted Scholar newsletter at <a href="http://www.spaceman.style">spaceman.style</a> or view the archive [here](newsletter_archive.md).